 Increase Your Pension Tip 4: Set Up a Personal Pension

 The Personal Pension is the next best thing to an employer pension and is a way for you to get a pension without your employer.
 Instead of being provided by employers, it’s backed by insurers, like an annuity.
 But, unlike the average annuity, you can purchase it in small amounts over time.
-Blueprint Income offers a Personal Pension account with the lowest minimum, $5,000.
-After opening an account, you can make subsequent contributions of as little as $100, each of which will increase your pension check.
+Blueprint Income offers a Personal Pension account with the lowest minimum, $100.
+After opening an account, you can make subsequent contributions of $100 or more, each of which will increase your pension check.

-Click below to see what annual contributions into a Personal Pension will guarantee you in annuity retirement income.
+Click below to see what contributions into a Personal Pension will guarantee you in annuity retirement income.
 After just a few years in retirement, you’ll have recouped your initial investment, and the rest will be profit.
-A $5,000 contribution is necessary to start an account.
+A $100 contribution is necessary to start an account.